jynnie/accountability/README.md

 * carlosh: reroute personal website to new domain (rip domain squatters)
 * carlosh: submit PRs for [onionvale](https://github.com/jynnie/onionvale)
 * jynnie: dbh review is [published](https://thetech.com/2018/07/09/detroit-video-game-review)!
+* mattf: mcd is updated!
+I should bug test but that can be done in production